nix-community/nixago/docs/src/plugins/pre-commit.md

     rev: "1.0"
 ```

-## Using mkLocalConfig
+### Simple type

-The second function accepts a simplified configuration format that significantly
+The second type accepts a simplified configuration format that significantly
 reduces the verbosity.
 When managing pre-commit with Nix, creating a single
 "local" repo entry and adding system hooks that call out to binaries in the Nix
 store is often desirable.
 The benefit of this approach is that Nix manages the